lucasts/lucasts.github.com/_posts/2012-04-12-web-dev-is-in-the-right-path.md

 The Old, The New and What we are doing today
 --------------------------------------------

-Bring some history to the table, in the not so old time ago, when web development was growing, the client side was not that important in the view of devevelopers and a good mess of HTML, JS, CSS, Tables and so on was not major problem.
+Bringing some history to the table, in a not so long time ago, when web development was growing, the client side was not that important in developers point of view and a big mess of HTML, JS, CSS, Tables and so on was not major problem.

 On the server side, we can split things in amateur to regular business using vastly PHP and ASP solutions and Java on bigger companies/apps.

-Some years of transition,  in the client we walk across many movements, like tableless, semantic web, better javascripts libraries.
+After some years of transition,  in the client-side, we walk across many movements, like tableless, semantic web, better javascripts libraries.
 In the server, frameworks start to grow in maturity, making development a lot faster.
-Nice things came out like Rails, Django and then some small revolutions are poiting to a good mix of fast protoypes with those frameworks and a concern about HOW to make things better with speed.
-That bring a good sauce of programming patterns(think Rails 1 and Rails 3) to web development.
+Nice things came out like Rails, Django and then some small revolutions are poiting to a good mix of fast prototypes with those frameworks and a concern about HOW to make things better with speed.
+This bring programming patterns(think Rails 1 and Rails 3) to web development.

-As today, a new project for a web application can be started fast but with good pratices both server and client side.
+As today, a new project for a web application can be started fast, but with good pratices both server and client side.
-You pick some languague and a framework that fits your taste to do the server side code and do the same in the client, finding a good MVC JS framework.
-Libs like Backbone, Ember.js besides some differences they try to bring a better separation of code on client implement.
+You pick some language and a framework that fits your taste to do the server side code and do the same in the client, finding a good MVC JS framework.
+Libs like Backbone, Ember.js besides some differences they try to bring a better code separation on client implementation.

 But remember the cited tweet in the preface, Is that good or bad?

 Let's recape web development today:
-- A database
+*A database
-- A script language(PHP, Rails, Python) with a full stack MVC(Symfony, Zend, Rails, Django....) framework on the server side
-- A MVC framework on the client side (Backbone, Ember, Knockouts...)
+*A script language with a full stack MVC framework on the server side *A MVC framework on the client side

 Yes, Mister hater back there, other methods exists, some looking old and other new, but on average is that.